DoMAAA21/TreatsDelightTS/README.md

 # Treats Delight: A Digital Transformation of TUP-Taguig Canteen - Project Overview
-This website is a requirement for our Capstone in partial fulfillment of the requirement for our undergraduate degree at the Technological University of the Philippines - Taguig.
-The main users of this website application is the canteen staff, students, faculty, and admin of the TUP-T.
+This website partially fulfills the requirement for our undergraduate degree under the IT Capstone course at the Technological University of the Philippines-Taguig.
+The primary users of this website application are the canteen staff, students, faculty, and admin officers of the TUP-T.
 #### Website Link: https://treatsdelight.shop

 ## Technologies